apache/kvrocks-website/community/create-a-release.md

 ## Preparation

-Before the formal release process, in order to ensure that the version release is more open and formal, we have formulated the following process.
+Before the ASF release process, in order to ensure that the version release is more open and formal, we have formulated the following process.
 For Feature Release, this preparation process usually takes about one week.

 ### Release Manager